KulthePranav/dsa-interview-prep/notes/patterns.md

 **Key Learning:**
 Track the minimum buying price while scanning, or use a sliding window to maintain buy and sell days.

+---

+## 3. Longest Substring Without Repeating Characters
+→ Variable Sliding Window + Hash Set

+**Signal:**
+- Need the longest/shortest contiguous substring.
+- Window validity depends on unique characters.
+- Expand and shrink the window dynamically.

+**Key Learning:**
+Use a Hash Set to maintain unique characters and shrink the window whenever a duplicate is encountered.

+---